Have a question? Need a plant ID?

 Just fill out the form below to have one of our Master Gardeners find the solution.

 Your completed form along with any photos will be sent directly to our Help Desk at the Extension Office.
 One of our Master Gardeners will research your issue and keep you informed of the progress/solution.
 You will be contacted if further information is required.
 If we need expert advice from a lab, your issue will be sent to one of the following labs at Virginia Tech listed below .
+Virginia Tech is now requiring a fee for samples or pictures sent to the labs.
+A Master Gardener will have instructions on how to submit fee.

 Soil testing kits are available at the Extension Office and at local libraries for you to complete.
 Instructions for mailing to the Soil Testing Lab are included in the kits.